MaiRizk/MaiRizk/README.md

 :blossom:  I am currunelty working on
 - making resposive designs using semantic HTML & CSS

-💬 You can ask me about;
+💬 You can ask me about
 - Business Operations
 - People Management